vjacynycz/oauth2-proxy/docs/docs/configuration/sessions.md

 Note, if Redis timeout option is set to non-zero, the `--redis-connection-idle-timeout` must be less than [Redis timeout option](https://redis.io/docs/reference/clients/#client-timeouts).
 For example: if either redis.conf includes
 `timeout 15` or using `CONFIG SET timeout 15` the `--redis-connection-idle-timeout` must be at least `--redis-connection-idle-timeout=14`

+### JWT Storage

+The JWT Storage backend stores sessions as signed JWTs.

+All session information is stored in token claims and send back to the browser as a cookie, so it is transferred with each request.

+Only basic information is persisted, no OIDC tokens or access tokens are created as claims in order to limit the size of the token itself.

+#### Usage

+When using the jwt store, specify `--session-store-type=jwt` as well as the signing key, via `--jwt-session-key=\"${OAUTH2_PROXY_JWT_SESSION_KEY}\"` or `--jwt-session-key-file=/etc/ssl/private/jwt_session_signing_key.pem`.